Japan’s wine country in the Fuji foothills

 A ring of emerald mountains around a low plain forms landlocked Yamanashi prefecture in the Chubu region, a landscape ripe for outdoor activities.
 Hiking, climbing, fishing, camping and hot springs are all within easy reach, while fertile conditions have blessed the region with some of Japan’s most delicious fruit.

 Yamanashi is also a premier producer of wine and growing champion of wine tourism; this can only be a good sign.

 Mount Fuji is the highest peak in Yamanashi, reflected in the pristine waters of the Fuji Five Lakes.
-Kawaguchiko, Yamanakako, Shojiko, Motosuko and Saiko run along Fuji’s northern foot; Kawaguchiko is the main gateway to the region – take the Fujikyu railway for a scenic approach – or hop on a direct bus from central Tokyo for easy access to Japan’s most iconic views.
+Kawaguchiko, Yamanakako, Shojiko, Motosuko and Saiko run along Fuji’s northern foot with Kawaguchiko being the main gateway to the region.
+Take the Fujikyu railway for a scenic approach, or hop on a direct bus from central Tokyo for easy access to Japan’s most iconic views.

 Lake Saiko is the least developed, sadly notorious for the Aokigahara suicide forest at its southern shore.
 It’s still a beautiful place for hiking though, perhaps all the more so because of its mysterious power to draw people into the abyss.

 In the Southern Alps, Mount Kita is Japan’s second-highest mountain, famous among climbers for its challenging 600m sheer rock face known as “The Buttress.”
 Sacred Mount Minobu attracts worshippers to Kuon-ji temple, headquarters of the Nichiren sect of Buddhism.

 The hills of Katsunuma draw a different kind of devotee, come to sample some of Japan’s finest Koshu wine.
 Produced since the late 19th century, Koshu wine is gaining international recognition and there are around 100 wineries in the area offering plenty of options for tours and tasting sessions.